 This is the Police 2 is a great sequel to such an underrated hidden gem from 2016.
 The developers have taken what they learnt from the original game and improved on everything from the story to the core gameplay mechanics.
 There is lots of humour mixed in with dark, disturbing events which will have you both laughing out loud and wondering what the hell you’re playing!
 Sure, there are times I was pulling out my hair in frustration with the unforgiving nature of the XCOP events, but overall I feel the game gives you a fair enough chance to overcome any obstacles thrown at you.
 That is when This is the Police 2 isn’t hammering you with about five 911 calls at the same time!

-**The developer has been constantly updating the game since release – check out the link below and see what’s changed over on Steam.
+**The developer has been constantly updating the game since release – check out the latest patch notes on Steam.
 There have been a lot of balancing changes and features added since I reviewed the game earlier in the week**

 This is the Police 2